-Similar to BH X-ray Binaries, NS LMXBs show clear differences in the spectral parameters during hard and soft states.
+Similar to BH X-ray binaries, NS LMXBs show clear differences in the spectral parameters during hard and soft states.
 Studying these differences is important in order to address different geometry or physical properties of the inner central emitting region in these two spectral states and in order to understand what causes the spectral transition.
-In fact, there is no general consensus on the hot corona-accretion disk geometry in these two spectral states.
-Theoretically the hard Comptonized component may come from either a patchy corona, possibly powered by magnetic flares (e.g. Beloborodov 1999) or the base of a centrally located jet (e.g. Markoff et al. 2005).
-In both the cases, the thin accretion disk may extend
+In fact, there is no general consensus on the hot coronaaccretion disc geometry in these two spectral states.
+Theoretically, the hard Comptonized component may come from either a patchy corona, possibly powered by magnetic flares (e.g. Beloborodov 1999) or the base of a centrally located jet (e.g. Markoff, Nowak & Wilms 2005).
+In both the cases, the thin accretion disc may extend close to the last marginally stable orbit or the NS surface.
+Alternatively, the thin disc may be truncated at large distances from the compact object, with the central region replaced by an advectiondominated accretion flow where, at high accretion rates, material may condense to form an inner optically thick disc (see e.g. Esin, McClintock & Narayan 1997).
+This hot, inner flow can also act as the launching site of the jet.
+In this respect, much information may come from the study of the so-called reflection component in different spectral states of a source (see Done, Gierliński & Kubota 2007, as a review).

-Table 3.
-The best fit parameters of the spectral fitting of the Suzaku spectrum of 4U 1705-44 in the 0.7 - 200 keV energy range with the self-consistent reflection models rfxconv and relxill.
-The blackbody luminosity is given in units of L{35}/D{10}^2 , where L{35} is the bolometric luminosity in units of 10^{35} ergs/s and D{10} the distance to the source in units of 10 kpc.
+In this paper, we have reported the results of the spectral analysis of a long Suzaku observation of the LMXB of the atoll class 4U 1705-44.
+This was the result of a ToO programme intended to Table 3.
+The best-fitting parameters of the spectral modelling of the Suzaku spectrum of 4U 1705-44 in the 0.7-200 keV energy range with the self-consistent reflection models rfxconv and relxill.
+The blackbody luminosity is given in units of L{35}/D{10}^2 , where L{35} is the bolometric luminosity in units of 10^{35} erg s-1 and D{10} the distance to the source in units of 10 kpc.
 The blackbody radius is calculated in the hypothesis of spherical emission and for a distance of 7.4 kpc.
-Flux is calculated in the 0.7 - 200 keV band.
-Uncertainties are given at 90% confidence level.
+Flux is calculated in the 0.7-200 keV band.
+Uncertainties are given at 90 per cent c.l.